Peabody, Glencore Xstrata slash Australian coal mining jobs

 Xstrata’s job cuts would reduce Ravensworth’s mine workforce by about 26 percent, with around 130 employees remaining.

 A company spokesman, who asked not be named, said the layoffs would trim back production at the mine, but did not give any specific figures.
-The mine produced around 2.2 million metric tons of mostly coking coal last year.
+The mine produced around 2.2 million tonnes of mostly coking coal last year.

 Glencore Xstrata has cut around 700 jobs since late last year, about 100 more jobs than it said it planned to eliminate late last year.